BiaPri/awesome-energy-tools/README.md

 # ⚡ awesome-energy-tools
-The main goals of this repository are as follows:
+The main goals of this repository are:
 1. Create a central hub of datasets and tools tailored for energy practitioners with intermediate programming skills.
 2. Facilitate energy research efforts and collaboration